FutuneAI/ai-visibility-research/entity-layer-framework.md

 - Service description pages
 - News/press releases written by the brand itself

-These pages are first-party self-description.
-AI systems apply discount factors to first-party promotional content, regardless of how well-written or well-optimized it is.
+These pages are a first-party self-description.
+AI systems apply discount factors to first-party promotional content, regardless of whether it is.

 **Does contribute meaningfully:**